Confidence bands for a log-concave density: Constructing a confidence band for a log-concave density

 {\bf Remarks: 1.} An alternative way to control the distribution of $F(x_k)-F(x_j)$ is via a log-likelihood ratio type transformation and Hoeffding's inequality, see Rivera and Walther~(2013) and Li, Munk, Sieling and Walther~(2020).
 This results in a loss of power due to the slack in Hoeffding's inequality and the slack from inverting the log-likelihood ratio transformation with an inequality.
 Simulations show that the above approach using an exact beta distribution is less conservative despite the use of Bonferroni's inequality to combine the statistics across $\II$.

 {\bf 2.} The inference is based on the statistic $F((x_j,x_k))$, i.e. the unknown $F$ evaluated on the random interval $(x_j,x_k)$, rather than on the more commonly used statistic $F_n(I)$, which evaluates the empirical measure on deterministic intervals $I$.
 The latter statistic follows a binomial distribution whose discreteness makes it difficult to combine these statistics across $\II$ using Bonferroni's inequality without incurring substantial conservatism and hence loss of power.
 This is another important reason for using random intervals $(x_j,x_k)$ besides the adaptivity property mentioned above.
-Moreover, a deterministic system of intervals will usually be anchored around the range of the data and this dependence on the data is difficult to account for and is typically ignored in the inference.
+Moreover, a deterministic system of intervals would have to be anchored around the range of the data and this dependence on the data is difficult to account for and is therefore typically glossed over in the inference.

 {\bf 3.} The definition of $x_i$ in (\ref{x}) means that we do not consider intervals $(X_{(j)},X_{(k)})$ with $k-j<\log n$.
 Thus, as opposed to the regression setting in Walther and Perry~(2019) we omit the first block\footnote{We also shift the index $B$ to let it start at 0 rather than at 2.
 This results in a simpler notation but does not change the methodology.} of intervals.
-This is due to the well known fact that in the density setting one needs to consider intervals with at least $\log n$ observations in order to obtain consistency results.
-We also restrict ourselves to a dyadic spacing of the indices $k-j$ since we already obtain quite satisfactory results with this set of intervals.
+This derives from the folklore knowledge in density estimation that at least $\log n$ observations are required in order to obtain consistent inference simultaneously across such intervals.
+Indeed, this choice is sufficient to yield the asymptotic optimality result in Theorem~\ref{thm1}.

+We further simplify the construction in Walther and Perry~(2019) by restricting ourselves to a dyadic spacing of the indices $k-j$ since we already obtain quite satisfactory results with this set of intervals.

-\subsection{Bounds for $\int f$ when $f$ is log-concave}
+\subsection{Bounds for $\int_a^b f$ when $f$ is log-concave}

 The confidence set $\CC_n(\alp)$ describes a set of plausible distributions in terms of $\int_{x_j}^{x_k} f(t)\, dt$ for infinite dimensional $f$.
 In the special case when $f$ is log-concave it is possible to construct a finite dimensional superset of $\CC_n(\alp)$ by deriving bounds for this integral in terms of functions of a finite number of variables: